History of Nahuatl: 1600–1686

-Due to the difficulty of finding professors with bilingual knowledge of Mexicano and Otomi, in 1670, the chair was duplicated, creating one only for Nahuatl and another only for Otomi.
+Due to the difficulty of finding professors with bilingual knowledge of Nahuatl and Otomi, in 1670, the chair was duplicated, creating one only for Nahuatl and another only for Otomi.
 In 1673, Agustín de Vetancurt wrote an Arte de la lengua mexicana.

 In the year 1676, Juana Inés de la Cruz, a Hieronymite nun and Novohispanic writer from Nepantla, wrote the set of Villancicos a la Asunción, which incorporates a good number of stanzas in Nahuatl.
-Juana Inés de la Cruz, also known as the tenth muse, contributed to Nahuatl literature the tocotines of her Christmas carols, her best known being Tonantzin, although she also wrote other bilingual poems in Spanish and Mexicano.
+Juana Inés de la Cruz, also known as the tenth muse, contributed to Nahuatl literature the tocotines of her Christmas carols, her best known being Tonantzin, although she also wrote other bilingual poems in Spanish and Nahuatl.

 At this time, Christianized Nahuatl spread widely thanks to printing press and trade.
 Therefore, merchants traveling through the provinces had access to Nahuatl vocabularies, which were sold throughout New Spain.

 1686–1767

 For a time, the linguistic situation in New Spain remained relatively stable, but in 1686 King Charles II of Spain issued a royal decree that prohibited the use of any language other than Spanish throughout the Spanish Empire, reiterating it in 1691 and 1693, in which he dictated the creation of the "school plot" for the teaching of the imperial language.

-At this time there are testimonies indicating that the Spanish spoke in Mexicano directly with their troops, trading, in government and at home, giving rise to a situation of diglossia and bilingualism.
+At this time there are testimonies indicating that the Spanish spoke in Nahuatl directly with their troops, trading, in government and at home, giving rise to a situation of diglossia and bilingualism.
 In the case of the criollos and mestizos, learning Nahuatl was inevitable, since it began in childhood due to contact with the native population.
 The expansion of the language also continued, because in Santiago Guatemala Nahuatl classes were given on Saturdays, attended by students who spoke Mayan languages and Spanish, as well as members of the council.
 In the Philippines, with the Manila galleon, Nahuatl left an important mark on its languages, such as Tagalog and Cebuano.

 In the Tlaxcaltec cities in Coahuila and Nuevo León, because Neo-Tlaxcaltec Nahuatl was the language in common use, the members of the local government appointed a Nahuatlato, who was in charge of translating the agreements into minutes, copying laws and keeping books in the coffers.
 Likewise, it is in this century when there is a greater written record of the Mexican language in San Esteban de Nueva Tlaxcala, as evidenced by the large number of Nahua documents, especially wills, preserved from the 17th and 18th centuries.